-An Expunction is a valuable tool which enables a person with a criminal history to have his or her reputation restored by having the arrest or charge removed from their record.
-This is a very important remedy to protect your reputation.
+An Expunction is a valuable tool which enables a person with a criminal history to have his reputation restored by having the arrest or charge legally removed from his record.
+This is a very important step in protecting a person’s reputation and future.

-The law allows for expunctions under certain circumstances, but an expunction proceeding is required.
-In most situation a District Court has jurisdiction over expunctions.
-Anyone who has had a criminal case dismissed, no-billed by the grand jury, never charged or found “not guilty” should explore whether their case is eligible for expunction.
+The law allows for expunctions under certain circumstances.
+In most situations, a District Court has jurisdiction over expunctions.
+If you have had a criminal case dismissed or no-billed by the grand jury, or if you were never charged or found “not guilty”, you should explore whether your case is eligible for expunction.

-This is an important and common question because there are so many different scenarios and different factors that play into who is eligible to have their criminal record expunged.
-As a general rule, you can have your record expunged in Texas if:
+Many different factors influence whether a criminal record can be expunged.
+As a rule, you can have your record expunged in Texas if:

 - You were arrested but not charged with a crime

 - You went to trial and the judge or jury found you not guilty

 - You were convicted but later acquitted by the court of criminal appeals